linode/apl-docs/docs/apps/falco.md

 sidebar_label: Falco
 ---

+## About

-Falco can be used for thread detection.
-Before activating Falco, please first check which [Driver](https://falco.org/docs/event-sources/kernel/) to use.
-If you know which driver should be selected, activate Falco, go to the `Values`, select the `Driver` and submit changes.
-No `Deploy Changes`
+Falco can be used for threat detection.

+Before activating Falco, please first check which [Driver](https://falco.org/docs/event-sources/kernel/) to see which driver to use:
-## Configuration values

-### Driver settings

-Select the driver to use:

 - module

 - ebpf (default)

 - modern-bpf

-### Resources

-Adjust default provided resource requests and limits for Falco and Falco Exporter.

-## Raw values
+If you know which driver should be used, activate Falco, go to the `Values`, add the `Driver` and submit changes.
+Now `Deploy Changes`.

-When Falco is installed, Otomi will add a set of rules to `white-list` all known behaviour.
+When Falco is installed, APL will add a set of rules to `white-list` all known behaviour.
 These rules are added using the Raw Values.